 The Poole Harbour Case Study

 The Dorset Coast Forum (DCF) are investigating the monetary and non-monetary benefits derived from the ecosystem service 'recreation', and more specifically six recreational activities taking place in Poole Harbour that use the marine environment; kitesurfing, windsurfing, wildlife watching, canoeing/kayaking, jetskiing and waterskiing/wakeboarding.
-The Dorset Coast Forum will be undertaking a series of questionnaires over the spring/summer 2013 with people actively engaging in these six activities in Poole Harbour.
+The Dorset Coast Forum has undertaken a series of questionnaires over the spring/summer 2013 with people actively engaging in these six activities in Poole Harbour.
 The survey was officially launched on 14 May 2013 with our Valmer Survey Press Release (word, 14kb) (opens in a new window) .

-The Surveys and Questionnaires
+Information about the Surveys and Questionnaires

 - Economic information about how much people are spending on their trip to Poole Harbour